willkara/MythicIndex/mythic-index/MemoryQuill/story-content/chapters/ch07-the-westwall-welcome/content.md

         images:["ch07-the-westwall-welcome-ch7-naming-assembly.png"]
 -->

-The next morning came too soon for some—Grimjaw and Sarge were notably subdued at breakfast, though neither would admit defeat in their contest.
+The next morning came too soon for some—Grimjaw and Tomaq were notably subdued at breakfast, though neither would admit defeat in their contest.
 But hangover or not, the work of building something new didn't pause.

 Grimjaw was already examining the northern tower, making notes in a small leather journal, occasionally knocking on stones and listening to their response with an intensity that bordered on reverence.
 Finn followed him like a shadow, absorbing every word about load-bearing walls and stress distribution with the focus of a natural student.

 Aldwin had begun organizing the infirmary properly, with Halden's eager assistance.
 The halfling's collection of herbs and medicines was extensive, and his method of organization was both practical and somehow beautiful—jars arranged by use and season, creating a rainbow of healing along the shelves.

 Thorne worked with the fighters, running them through drills that emphasized rescue over combat—how to clear debris, how to carry injured, how to work as a team when strength alone wasn't enough.
-Sarge watched from the side, occasionally barking corrections that made veteran soldiers jump like recruits.
+Tomaq watched from the side, occasionally barking corrections that made veteran soldiers jump like recruits.

 And Veyra stood in her makeshift office, looking at a map of Waterdeep and the surrounding lands.
 Red pins marked recent disasters, blue pins marked potential allies, black pins marked places where they'd been too late.
 But now there were green pins too—places where the Last Light Company had made a difference.